Best Front Alternatives 2026: Lower-Cost Inbox

 Pricing: $15/user/month (Lite), $39/user/month (Pro), $59/user/month (Elite).
 Requires Google Workspace.

-Best for: Google Workspace teams managing shared inboxes who want the simplest possible upgrade from shared Gmail without a product migration.
+Ideal for Google Workspace teams managing shared inboxes who want the simplest possible upgrade from shared Gmail without a product migration.

 Frequently asked questions